Are You Turning Down The Heating At Work?

 I had a Christmas shopping day on Monday and went to a couple of indoor shopping centres where I noticed that most of the shops were as cold inside as it was outside.
 While the cost of energy remains a…

-Lee Craig author of blog about workplace wellbeing and health and safety
+Lee Craig author of blog about grenfell tower fire public inquiry

 Blog15th Dec 2023